An explicit statistical model for the Bell experiment: An explicit statistical model for the Bell experiment

+In a Bell experiment, two parties located at distant labs share pairs of maximally entangled qubits produced by a source, with one qubit of each pair going to each party.
+Upon arrival at their respective labs, the qubits' polarization is tested with the help of measurement devices whose orientations can be freely and independently set.
+The outcome of each measurement is a binary variable taking values in the domain $\left\{-1,+1\right\}$.
+At any setting of the detectors, the average outcome of each one of them is zero while the correlation between their outcomes is a function of their relative orientation ${\widetilde \Delta}$ given by,

-The strong experimental evidence for the violation of Bell's inequalities is widely interpreted (see, for example, \cite{ScienceNews}) as a definitive proof of the impossibility to describe Bell's polarization states of two entangled particles with a local and realistic model of hidden variables, in the terms envisioned by Einstein, Podolsky and Rosen in their foundational paper \cite{EPR}.
+\\ These correlations violate Bell's inequality \cite{Bell}, and their experimental confirmation \cite{Aspect, Tittel, Weihs, Matsukevich, Rowe, Zeilinger, Branciard, Cabello2, Cabello3, Hansen} is widely interpreted as a definitive proof of the impossibility of describing quantum phenomena in terms of the locally defined elements of reality envisioned by Einstein, Podolsky and Rosen \cite{Wiseman}.

-In this paper we note, however, that Bell's theorem relies crucially on a fourth implicit theoretical assumption, in addition to the aforementioned hypotheses of locality, physical realism and the 'free-will' of the observers to choose the setting of their measurements.
-We explicitly show that models of hidden variables that do not comply with this additional assumption are not constrained by Bell's inequalities and, hence, they cannot be ruled out by the experimental evidence.
-Indeed, we build an explicit model of hidden variables that fully reproduces the predictions of quantum mechanics.

-In order to formulate this additional assumption we must first make a couple of important observations:

-First, we notice that each one of the two measuring apparatus in a Bell experiment has a built-in preferred direction, with respect to which it measures the relative orientation of the hidden configurations of the pair of particles.
-These relative orientations are described with the help of two angular coordinates $\omega_A \in [-\pi, \pi)$ and $\omega'_B \in [-\pi, \pi)$.
-A statistical model of hidden configurations should specify how these two coordinates are related to each other for each experimental setting, and also how the binary outcomes, either $+1$ or $-1$, of each one of the measurement apparatus are related to these coordinates.
-Locality demands that the binary outcomes that a hidden configuration produces in each one of the two measuring apparatus are given, respectively, by $S(\omega_A)$ and $S(\omega'_B)$, where $S(\cdot)$ is the apparatus' response function.
-We assume here that the two measuring apparatus are identical.

-Moreover, in order to describe the experimental setting we must specify the relative angle $\Delta \Omega$ between the preferred directions of the two measuring apparatus and also the relative angle $\Phi$ along which the outcomes of the two apparatus would be fully anti-correlated.
-The latter angle can be identified with the phase that characterizes the quantum Bell state of the pair of particles,

-This angle can also be understood geometrically as a relative {\it twist} between {\it parallel} directions at the sites of particles A and B (see Fig. 2).

-It is important to remark that it makes no sense to attempt to describe the experimental setting by specifying separately the angular orientations of each one of the measurement apparatus, since these orientations are not physical degrees of freedom and cannot be properly defined.
-Only the relative orientations $\Delta \Omega$ and $\Phi$ as defined above are physical degrees of freedom.

-The additional implicit assumption mentioned above has to do with the transformation law that relates the two sets of coordinates, $\omega_A$ and $\omega'_B$, that describe the orientation of the hidden configurations of the pair of particles with respect to the two measurement apparatus.
-We shall show below, see eq. (\ref{Bell_inequality_mebutal}-\ref{Bell_inequality_mebutal2}), that in order to prove Bell's theorem and obtain Bell's inequalities it is necessary to assume that these two sets of coordinates are linearly related: